-One of my all time favorite ever travel cards for years and years has been the non-Delta Amex Business Platinum card (learn more about business cards here).
+One of my all time favorite ever travel cards for years and years has been the non-Delta Amex Business Platinum card (learn more about this card and also about business cards).
 From earning full Delta points when you book with membership rewards (and get a rebate as well after the flights) to Sky Club access the day you fly Delta to Centurion Lounge access as well.
 Lastly, it is simple to get $200 in travel credits each year lowering the net cost to hold the card for all the perks.
 But my unbridled love has begun to fade a bit.
 Why?

 - First off they cut the rebate from 50% back on points when buying tickets to 35%.
 Still nice but not what it once was.